 Google Analytics: A free, Web-based analytics tool that collects and reports data about visitor activity on a Web site.

-The Web Strategy and Design Team periodically offers Web Analytics training to IEEE employees.
+The Digital Innovations Team periodically offers Web Analytics training to IEEE employees.

 The course "Introduction to Web Analytics and Web Trends" is designed to provide a better understanding of: